jonnonz1/nz-statute-book/acts/public/1988/disputes-tribunal-act-1988.md

 ### 45 Enforcement of orders except work orders
 (1) Every order made by the Tribunal requiring a party to pay money or deliver specific property to another party is taken to be an order of the District Court and, subject to this section, may be enforced accordingly.
 (2) Where application is made to the District Court for the issue of any process to enforce an order provided for by section 19(3) (requiring a party to pay money to another as an alternative to compliance with a work order), a Registrar shall give notice of the application to the party against whom enforcement is sought.
-(3) If that party does not file in the court, within the period prescribed for so doing, a notice of objection in the prescribed form, the order may, after the expiry of that period, be enforced pursuant to subsection (1).
+(3) If that party does not file in the court, within the period prescribed for so doing, a notice of objection in a form approved by the chief executive after consultation with the Principal Disputes Referee, the order may, after the expiry of that period, be enforced pursuant to subsection (1).
 (4) The notice referred to in subsection (3) may only be given on the ground that it is the belief of the party that the order of the Tribunal has been fully complied with and that that party therefore disputes the entitlement of the applicant to enforce it.
 (5) If the party against whom enforcement is sought files the notice referred to in subsection (3) within the prescribed time, a Registrar shall refer the matter to the Tribunal to be heard and determined under section 46(2).

 ### 46 Enforcement of work orders
-(1) Where—the party in whose favour the work order was made may, instead of applying to the District Court for the issue of a process for enforcement pursuant to section 45(1), lodge in the Tribunal a request in the prescribed form that the work order be enforced.
+(1) Where—the party in whose favour the work order was made may, instead of applying to the District Court for the issue of a process for enforcement pursuant to section 45(1), lodge in the Tribunal a request in a form approved by the chief executive after consultation with the Principal Disputes Referee that the work order be enforced.
   (a) a party in whose favour a work order has been made considers that the work order has not been complied with by the other party; and
   (b) that other party has not complied with the alternative money order provided for by section 19(3),— (2) Subsequent proceedings shall be taken on a request for enforcement under subsection (1) and on a notice under section 45(5) as if such request or notice were a claim lodged under section 24; and upon the hearing of the matter the Tribunal may—